History and background . . .

 The professional title ‘music therapist’ has been protected by law in the UK since 1997.
 Music Therapists who have successfully completed one of the approved training courses in the UK are eligible for registration with the Health and Care Professions Council (HCPC), website: http://www.hpc-uk.org/.
 The HCPC sets standards of proficiency for all qualified professionals in a range of professions including arts therapists (see http://www.hpc-uk.org/aboutregistration/standards/standardsofproficiency/).
 HCPC is an independent body that was created by Government legislation.
-This year, HCPC launched a national campaign to highlight how statutory regulation of Arts Therapists protects service users.
+In 2017, HCPC launched a national campaign to highlight how statutory regulation of Arts Therapists protects service users.

 As part of the regulation of the profession, continuing professional development (CPD) for UK therapists is monitored by the Health and Care Professions Council.
 Every two years 2.5% of registrants are selected for audit at the time of renewal of registration.
 This audit requires the submission of a log of all CPD activities, evidence and a profile of how they have met the relevant standards.
 See http://www.hpc-uk.org/registrants/cpd/ for more details.
 BAMT offers advice and support to those selected.